-In order to continue building and expanding our educational work in the Kyiv region, we held a seminar at the Regional Kyiv Teacher Training Institute in Bila Tserkva in March 2016 about the necessity and benefits of implementing a programme to cultivate respect and sensitivity towards animals into Ukraine’s Educational System.
+In order to continue building and expanding our educational work in the Kiev region, we held a seminar at the Regional Kiev Teacher Training Institute in Bila Tserkva in March 2016 about the necessity and benefits of implementing a programme to cultivate respect and sensitivity towards animals into Ukraine’s Educational System.

 The Seminar was organised by Oleksandr Bogachyk, with the help and support of Natalie Sorokopud on the day.
 Both Oleksandr and Natalie are representatives of Naturewatch Foundation in Ukraine.

 The Workshop was attended by 20 delegates:

 - Staff of the Regional Post Graduate Teacher Training Institutes in Lviv, Kiev and Mukolaiv